metabin/metabin/README.md

 Today's BitTorrent-based ecosystem is stuck.
 Protocol itself is not very suitable for global-scale sharing but there is also cummunity-related issues we need to solve.

+### Torrent-catalogs dependence

-- **Torrent-catalogs dependence.** BitTorrent designed to handle distributed downloads, but links typicaly shared within a special web-catalogs.
+BitTorrent designed to handle distributed downloads, but links typicaly shared within a special web-catalogs.
 There is no reliable distributed and user-friendly alternative for torrents discovery.

 ![](/images/torrent-catalogs-dependence.png)